joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 #### Cluster Finding

 Cluster finding is the main point of conceptual complexity in the program (and as we will find out, time complexity also #todo).
-It is split into 4 parts,
+It is split into 5 parts,

 1. Initialisation with a random or pre-chosen position.
-2. A function performing single search iteration.
+3. A function performing single search iteration.
-3. The search loop
+4. The search loop.
+5. A function to determine the connected positions to a given cell
-4. A predicate to determine if the cluster forms a conductive path across the Grid.
+7. A predicate to determine if the cluster forms a conductive path across the Grid.

 The algorithm maintains the following three collections as state: